arstgr/spherepacking/README.md

 ## Author

 This program was developed by Amirreza Rastegari.
-For questions or inquiries, please contact him at [arstgri@gmail.com](mailto:arstgri@gmail.com).
+For questions or inquiries, please contact him at "arstgri at gmail dot com".

 ## License

-This program is licensed under the MIT License.
+This program is licensed under the GNU Affero general public License.
 Refer to the [LICENSE](LICENSE) file for more information.